TimTosi/mechanist/README.md

 ![TheMechanist](assets/mechanist-logo-640-400.png)

 ## What is The Mechanist ?
-The Mechanist is a colletion of Dockerfiles and Composefiles for various tools and purposes.
+The Mechanist is a collection of Dockerfiles and Composefiles for various tools and purposes.
 The Dockerfiles provided here are written to be clean, lightweight, readable and extensible by other users according to their needs.